damko/pass-tomb-basic/README.md

 * you can not create tomb files using this extension, so you have to create them using `tomb`
 * you can not automatically close your pass-tombs after some time
+* no bash autocompletion for the "tomb-" commands
 * this extension, and `pass` and `tomb` as well, works only on unix based systems